Skip to main content

 Filtering your Custom Report

-You also have the ability to filter your widgets using the filter option at the top of the custom report.
+You can also filter your widgets using the filter option at the top of the custom report.

 Did this answer your question?